Stephen Brito and Lesley Parra with samples of their facemasks and scrunchies

 As soon as the couple realized they were filling a much-needed niche, they decided to leave their jobs at Chipotle and focus on the business.
 From the beginning, the couple decided to price the masks at an affordable level — $10 to $12, depending on the fabric, and to donate part of the profits to the nonprofit group Feeding America.

 As the business has evolved, so have the masks.
 The early versions were made of two layers of fabric with a choice of three different designs.
 Now, they are three to four layers and come in a multitude of fabrics, patterns, and sizes.
 Their most popular patterns are the bandana flag masks, 90s-inspired masks with childhood cartoon characters, and designer-inspired ones.

-With upwards of 40 orders coming in daily, the business of making and selling facemasks (and matching scrunchies) has become a full-time endeavor for Brito, a 2014 Rye High School graduate.
+With upwards of 40 orders coming in daily, the business of making and selling facemasks (and matching scrunchies such as mulberry silk) has become a full-time endeavor for Brito, a 2014 Rye High School graduate.
 Bertha, who works full-time, sews all the masks after work, and Lesley helps out whenever she is not at the hospital.

 Masks are made to order and take four to five days to assemble.
 Brito receives the orders, traces the masks onto the desired fabric, manages the inventory, interacts with the clients, and delivers or ships the orders, depending on location.
 He spends six to seven hours a day managing the business and preparing the fabric for Bertha to sew, as well as two to three hours delivering orders anywhere in a 20-mile radius.
 The couple’s family members and friends also help out on a regular basis.

 Parra is now employed as a Registered Nurse in the surgical oncology unit at Westchester Medical Center, where she wears a homemade mask over her medical-grade mask.